Gholtes/obsidian-general-vault/README.md

 # Obsidian
-This is the general obsidian vault for Grant Holtes
+This is the general obsidian vault for Grant Holtes.